 In 2014, Christine achieved a Membership in equine surgery through the Australian and New Zealand College of Veterinary Scientists.
 Following on from that she is to graduate with a Certificate in Advanced Veterinary Practice (Equine Surgery- Orthopaedics) in December 2015 after completing two years of correspondence study with the University of Liverpool.

-Christine's particular interest in poor performance evaluation, respiratory disorders and lameness diagnostics.
+Christine's particular interests are: poor performance evaluation, respiratory disorders and lameness diagnostics.

 At Crown Equine Veterinary Services, we pride ourselves on a culture of excellence where horse welfare is paramount.